aws/aws-lc/crypto/fipsmodule/ml_dsa/README.md

 ## Testing

-We KAT ML-DSA with test vectors obtained from https://github.com/post-quantum-cryptography/KAT within `PQDSAParameterTest.KAT`.
+We test ML-DSA with Known Answer Test (KAT) vectors obtained from https://github.com/post-quantum-cryptography/KAT within `PQDSAParameterTest.KAT`.
 We select the KATs for the signing mode `hedged`, which derives the signing private random seed (rho) pseudorandomly from the signer's private key, the message to be signed, and a 256-bit string `rnd` which is generated at random.
 The `pure` variant of these KATs were used, as they provide test vector inputs for "pure" i.e., non-pre-hashed messages.
 The KAT files have been modified to insert linebreaks between each test vector set.

 We also run the ACVP test vectors obtained from https://github.com/usnistgov/ACVP-Server within the three functions `PerMLDSATest.ACVPKeyGen`, `PerMLDSATest.ACVPSigGen` and `PerMLDSATest.ACVPSigVer`.
 These correspond to the tests found at [ML-DSA-keyGen-FIPS204](https://github.com/usnistgov/ACVP-Server/tree/master/gen-val/json-files/ML-DSA-keyGen-FIPS204), [ML-DSA-sigGen-FIPS204](https://github.com/usnistgov/ACVP-Server/tree/master/gen-val/json-files/ML-DSA-sigGen-FIPS204), and [ML-DSA-sigVer-FIPS204](https://github.com/usnistgov/ACVP-Server/tree/master/gen-val/json-files/ML-DSA-sigVer-FIPS204).
 To test ML-DSA pure, non-deterministic mode, we use `tgId = 19, 21, 23` of sigGen and `tgId = 7, 9, 11` of sigVer.